lilab-bcb/pegasus/docs/usage.rst

 * Arguments:

 	input_file
-		Input file in 10x format.
+		Input file in 10x or scCloud format.
 If first-pass analysis has been performed, but you want to run some additional analysis, you could also pass a h5ad-formatted file.

 	output_name
 		Output file name.
 All outputs will use it as the prefix.